 5. Cycle the Hawke’s Bay Cycle Trails – FREE

 Of course, this is only a free activity if you have your own bike, but for those of you that do, you’ve hit jackpot with the wealth of cycle trails in the Hawke’s Bay region!
 See parts of the Hastings district that you would never get to experience by car, whether it’s to check out some of the most stunning scenery in the area, or to hop from winery to winery.
 Get a full guide to cycling in Hawke’s Bay and Hastings in our Mountain Biking in Hawke’s Bay.

 Location: All around Hastings.
 Pick up a cycle map from the local information centres.

-6. Go on a self-guided Spanish Mission & Art Deco Tour
+6. Go On a Self-guided Spanish Mission & Art Deco Tour – FREE

 That’s right, Napier might be taking the limelight when it comes to Art Deco architecture, but did you know that Hastings actually has more of these buildings in its city centre?
 Pick up a self-guided walks brochure from the Hastings information centre and follow the trail to some of the Art Deco, Spanish Mission and Stripped Classical architecture around the city.

 7. Go to the Hastings City Night Market – FREE